 The call, spacesuits, and everything else

-A good director would keep these 42 seconds in the movie if only to lighten things up a notch.
+A good director would keep these 42 seconds in the movie to lighten things up a notch.

 Picture of a spacesuit in the lobby of the Kennedy Space Center Operations and Checkout building.
 A picture I took some years ago.

 This is not that movie.
-Reality is more like the joke industrialist J. Paul Getty told: if you owe the bank 100 dollars, you have a problem.
-But if you owe the bank 100 million dollars, then the bank has a problem.
+Reality is more like the joke by industrialist J. Paul Getty.
+If you owe the bank 100 dollars, you have a problem.
+If you owe the bank 100 million dollars, then the bank has a problem.
 It is now public knowledge that NASA Spacesuits might cost a billion dollars when all is said and done.
-Billion with a b.
-Yet this comes after a request for industry ideas with NASA considering partnerships, spacesuits as a service – much like other partnerships, paying for the ride but not owning the car.
+Billion with a B. Yet this comes after a request for industry ideas with NASA considering partnerships for spacesuits as a service – much like other partnerships, paying for the ride but not owning the car.
 Does the bank have a problem, or does the US aerospace industry have an opportunity?

 A NASA budget graph showing where were the hundreds of millions were spent for spacesuits, a number that might one day add up to a billion?
 A bit here, a bit there, before you know it...